MicrosoftDocs/cloud-adoption-framework/docs/organize/index.md

 ---
 title: Manage organization alignment
-description: Use the Cloud Adoption Framework for Azure to learn how to establish and maintain your organization's alignment.
+description: Learn how to establish and maintain your organization's alignment by using the Cloud Adoption Framework for Azure.
 author: BrianBlanchard
 ms.author: brblanch
-ms.date: 05/04/2020
+ms.date: 01/07/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: organize